AlonSchwartz/Hostel-Harmony/README.md

 ### For more details about the creators of this project, please visit our [Team Page](../../wiki/Team).

-### For furthur project info, please visit our wiki:
+### For further project info, please visit our wiki:

 ### [User Manual](../../wiki/User-manual)